 Then, they meet the actual customer for a further interview.
 Sonatafy looks to match talent with clients, and cultural fit is a major part of that.
 We help coach our team members throughout the customer interview process so that everyone comes out satisfied with the end result.

 Ultimately, a robust process is vital to get the talent that you need, and our three-step process delivers outstanding results.
-We create solid teams that understand that collaboration is key and that continuous growth is vital to grow skills and software developers — even as part of a remote team.
+We create solid teams that understand that collaboration is key and that continuous growth is vital to growing skills and software developers — even as part of a remote team.